ThemeZee/tortuga/readme.txt

 == Changelog ==

+= 1.4.2 =
+* improved styling of image captions
+* improved styling of galleries

 = 1.4.1 =
 * added action hook for author bio and header search
 * added filter to allow plugins to add own elements to be hidden